-The RIAS library houses one of the leading collections in Europe dedicated to the study of the United States.
+The RIAS encompasses one of the leading collections in Europe dedicated to the United States.
 It holds an extensive collection of printed materials on American history, as well as a wide range of copies of archival documents on microfilm.
-Particular areas of strength include the life and work of Theodore, Franklin, and Eleanor Roosevelt, US foreign relations, migration, and Civil Rights.
+Particular areas of strength include the life and work of Theodore, Franklin, and Eleanor Roosevelt, US foreign relations, political history, and Civil Rights.

-A full overview of our microfilm collections, as well as detailed catalogues, are available under 'Primary Documents'.
-For all other materials, please consult the catalog.
+A full overview of our microfilm collections, along with detailed catalogues, is available under 'Special Collections'.
+For printed material, please consult our regular catalog.

 The RIAS library is housed within the premises of the Zeeland Archives, and readers can use the archive's reading room to consult its collections.
 The library is open to all interested visitors during the RIAS's regular opening hours, from 10:00 AM to 5:00 PM Monday to Friday, with the exception of public holidays.
 Please see our contact page for detailed information.

 We ask that all visitors contact the Institute at email@example.com before visiting.
 If you would like specific guidance on a research project, please contact to library to obtain advice over email or to arrange an on-site meeting with one of our academic staff.

 Most of the library's printed collections can be borrowed, either by visiting the library in person or through your own library.
 If you intend to borrow materials, please remember to bring a proof of identity, such as an ID card, passport, or student card.